-I. Receivables
+(I) Receivables

-Receivables may include amounts for interest, dividends and trust distributions.
+Receivables may include amounts for dividends and trust distributions.
 Dividends and trust distributions are accrued when the right to receive payment is established.
-Where applicable, interest is accrued on a daily basis.
 Amounts are generally received within 30 days of being recorded as receivables.

-m.
-Payables
+(m) Payables

-Payables include liabilities and accrued expenses owed by the Fund which are unpaid as at the end of the reporting year.
+Payables include liabilities and accrued expenses owed by the Fund which are unpaid as at the end of the reporting period.